Hats Off to Arturo Rios!

 AJC: But I mean, Lady Gaga is somebody who can wear a hat.

-Rios: Yes, when I start making hats, you know, when I make the huge pieces, I was always thinking, oh, I wish Lady Gaga would wear those pieces.
-But in my mind—or, or my hair, I don't know—I always had been thinkin' that she will wear them one day.
+Rios: Yes, when I start making hats, you know, when I make the huge pieces, I was always thinking, "oh, I wish Lady Gaga would wear those pieces."
+But in my mind—or, or my hair, I don't know—I always had been thinking that she will wear them one day.
 But I didn't know when.
-One day I got the email and it say, oh, styling Lady Gaga for this music video.
-And then I say, well, this is it.
+One day, I got the email, and it say, "oh, styling Lady Gaga for this music video."
+And then I say, "well, this is it."

 And though the high fashion world that these creations occupy seems far removed from his rural upbringing, Rios says his roots are there in every piece.

 Rios: I love birds, I love trees, everything, it's related with nature.
 Everything that I have designed so far through all these years is been nature.
 I'm from the small town in Mexico, and we have nature in the backyard.
 I mean, it's always fresh, the smells, the sounds, everything, it's nature.
 And that's my number one source of inspiration.

 Ultimately Arturo Rios is driven by the satisfaction of proving over and over again that sometimes the right fascinator is all it takes to make somebody a little more fascinating.

 Rios: When they are trying a hat on, they are like, "oh, no, I don't like it.
 Oh, no, that's too big.
 Oh, no." And when you just put it on, and you can tell a customer's right away, the way that they stand with their backs, their heads out, their smile.
 So, that's what I do, I mean, I wanna see them.
 You can see the posture right away.
 Once they have the hat on, they kinda lean up and they are like, you know, and they smile.
 So, that's what I see all the time, and then I love it.